JasonHiebel/mtu.thesis/README.md

 ### Styling ###

 The document is styled around the concept of soft-capitals.
-The title and approval pages, along with headers, are styled with soft-caps and as such the dilligent user should consider using soft-caps for other structural formatting choices as well.
+The title and approval pages, along with headers, are styled with soft-caps and as such the diligent user should consider using soft-caps for other structural formatting choices as well.
 This might include any header rows and or columns for tables, but probably shouldn't include minor points such as emphasis (`\emph`).

 The document is by default numbered with arabic numerals, unless the user provides the `\frontmatter` and `\mainmatter` commands to distingush the front matter from main matter.
 In that case, the front matter will be numbered with roman numerals and the main matter will be numbered with arabic numerals.

+### Compatibility ###

+The following packages are known to cause compatibility issues:

+  - fullpage: ignores inner/outer margin settings defined by the package